SQream/sqream_docs/guides/migration/orc.rst

    -- We ommitted the unsupported column `Position` from this query, and replaced it with a default ``NULL`` value, to maintain the same table structure.

-Modifying data during the copy process
+Modifying Data During the Copy Process
 ------------------------------------------

 One of the main reasons for staging data with ``EXTERNAL TABLE`` is to examine the contents and modify them before loading them.